1. Main points

 General government

-In the European System of National and Regional Accounts (ESA2010), paragraph 2.111, the general government (GG) sector (S.13) is defined as consisting "of institutional units which are non-market producers whose output is intended for individual and collective consumption and are financed by compulsory payments made by units belonging to other sectors, and institutional units principally engaged in the redistribution of national income and wealth."
+In paragraph 2.111 of the European System of Accounts (ESA) 2010 framework, the general government (GG) sector (S.13) is defined as consisting "of institutional units which are non-market producers whose output is intended for individual and collective consumption and are financed by compulsory payments made by units belonging to other sectors, and institutional units principally engaged in the redistribution of national income and wealth."

 Net stocks

 The net stock is the gross capital stock (defined as the value of all fixed assets still in use at a point in time), less the consumption of fixed capital accrued up to that point.
-Net stock takes into account the depreciation of assets over time as a result of physical deterioration, foreseeable obsolescence or normal accidental damage.
+Net stock considers the depreciation of assets over time because of physical deterioration, foreseeable obsolescence, or normal accidental damage.

 Market sector

-The market sector is defined as the whole economy, excluding government and the non-profit institutions serving households (NPISH) sectors.
-It consists of seven sectors, in line with our Developing new statistics of infrastructure: August 2018 article.
+The market sector is defined as the whole economy, excluding all government and the non-profit institutions serving households (NPISH) sectors.
+It consists of seven industry divisions, in line with our 2018 Developing new statistics of infrastructure article.

 • energy (division 35, UK Standard Industrial Classification)